fr3d3rid/fr3d3rid/README.md

 - 👋 Hi, I’m Frederid
 - 👀 I’m interested in  developer, cybersecurity
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning cyberscurity.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on cybersecurity
 - 📫 How to reach me ...

 <!---